-Required Congressional Quarterly Reports on Repurposed Earmarks
+Required Congressional Annual Report on Repurposed Earmarks

-After the funds are repurposed, the States must provide quarterly reports to FHWA on the identified projects.
-Please see the "Quarterly Reports" section of Attachment 1 - FY 2020 Earmark Repurposing Process for more information on the required quarterly reports.
+After the funds are repurposed, the States must provide an annual report to FHWA on the identified projects as required in the Repurposing Provision.
+HCF will consolidate the information and submit the final annual report to Congress.
+Please see the "Annual Report" section of Attachment 1 - FY 2021 Earmark Repurposing Process for more information on the required annual report.